hyginn/BCB420-2019-resources/dataModel.md

 * record isoforms that can substitute for each other
 * record transcriptional variants that can substitute for each other
 * record a mutation with a phenotype
+* annotate a boundary component
+* annotate a complement

 &nbsp;